pixeldrift64/Wonde-App/README.md

 Thank you for taking the time to view my example app.
 During the creation of this application I made several observations and assumptions which I have documented here.

 ### Application Setup & Scope
 This application has been built to fulfil the user story on the assumption that it will be run as a single tenancy system installed by a school and accessing the Wonde API.
 Therefore, the Wonde School ID is set in the .env file and sent through explicitly to the Wonde API Client.
 Users have a wonde_employee_id field which is used when making requests to the API to get the data for the employee who is logged in.
+It is also assumed that the School Name will be set as the APP_NAME variable.
+This saves making another API request for this info.

 I have used the standard Laravel Auth scaffolding to implement a quick and robust authentication system.